-SD2Vita will allow you to use a micro SD card as the PS Vita memory card.
-You will need to purchase an adapter and it goes into the game slot.
-Therefore, you won't be able to play physical games and use the micro SD card at the same time.
+SD2Vita lets you use a micro SD card instead of the PS Vita memory card.
+You'll have to buy an adapter and insert it into the game slot.
+Therefore, you can't play physical games and use a micro Sd card at the same time.

 You will need the following items:

 Step 1: Back up all the contents on your Sony memory card through VitaShell.

 Launch Vitashell and press start to bring up main settings and change "SELECT button" to USB.
 Press Select to connect to your PC through USB.
 Wait for a screen to pop on your PC containing all the files on your memory card.

 Step 1B: Enable Hidden Folders.